Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 ### Accessing your dbt account

 Registering to use the dbt extension makes it easy to create a full dbt account.
-You can follow these steps to finish setting up your account (_Note: this is not required to use the dbt extension_).
+You can follow these steps to finish setting up your account (_Note: This is not required to use the dbt extension_).

 1. Navigate to [us1.dbt.com](https://us1.dbt.com) and click **Forgot password?**.
 2. Enter the email address you used for your dbt extension registration and click **Continue**.